| |

 chestnut tree.
 For Japanese chestnut trees the normal height will be somewhere

-between 40 and 60 feet tall.
+between around 40 feet tall.
 Chestnut trees can live for over 1000 years.

-season usually has more effect on the crop size and nut quality than the
+the prior growing season usually has more effect on the crop size and nut

-current growing season.
-The big exception to this is the daytime high temps
+quality than the current growing season.
+The big exception to this is the

 That should be enough for the normal stuff.
 Lets move on to looking at the